The Modern City! Precise, rectangular, squared, whether seen from above, below, or on the side; bright lights and sterilised life.

 Artists find ways to express how they feel about their era, which in turn may become a 'movement' through their combined forces and inspiration.
 Artists may decide to reflect their environment, simply as observed, or with symbolism denoting to express the disjunct felt between humans and life on Earth, which in the early 20th century was concerned with increasing alienation with the industrial age through 'Romanticism'.
 Art movements can parallel literature.

 Is art for the people or as self indulgence for the artist?
 Any commercially viable art has to relate to the majority of people.
 They have to be able to form some reference points to resonate with.

 From centuries of tradition - to the industrial era and how artists reacted

-In addressing what may be 'synthetic' in art, we need to consider how Art reacted variously to the societal changes.
+In addressing what may be 'synthetic' in art, we need to consider how Art reacted variously to past and current societal changes.
 Some who felt the need to react to the coming mechanisation of life, found purpose in reflecting a traditional concept of 'the sublime', to show the naturalness of the world.
 Pr-Raphaelites focused on perfect detailed images combined with nostalgic medieval romanticism.
 This genre was picked up by the hippy movement (in UK).

 The French Symbolists focused on transcendence over the melancholy using angels and supernatural imagery.

 Imagery that people feel good about is often very naturalistic, or if a design, at least of proportions and harmony which please the eye through mathematical resonance. [textiles] A well known designer is William Morris of the Arts & Crafts Movement, who hand printed his wallpaper designs, all based on plants and birds.

 Art which does not resonate with others to enhance their lives, could be termed as 'synthetic', if we determine that 'good' art adds to the quality of life.
 Some say there is no such thing as 'good' or 'bad' art; its all in the eye of the beholder.
 [Add his quote: "have nothing...]